FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/consulting-ab-testing.md

 ---
-title : "The Management Consulting Playbook for AB Testing" date : 2024-11-08 mathjax : true thumbnail : gallery/thumbnails/ab-testing-cartoon.png
+title : "The Management Consulting Playbook for AB Testing (with an emphasis on Recommender Systems)" date : 2024-11-08 mathjax : true thumbnail : gallery/thumbnails/ab-testing-cartoon.png